nief-norf Summer Festival Composition Workshop

 - One recorded performance of a completed composition on a public festival concert, and recording of dress rehearsals.

-The 2017 Composition Workshop is fully enrolled, and no new applicants will be accepted.
 Please check again in the Fall for news about the 2018 festival.

 Watch video highlights from a single day at nnSF 2014 featuring Composer Fellows workshopping their compositions with Performance Fellows and Faculty: